frozeman/meteor-template-var/README.md

 ### TemplateVar.get([template], propertyName)

-When get is called it creates a `Deps.Dependency.depend()` for that key in the store.
+When get is called it creates a `ReactiveVar` for that `propertyName` tied to the current template instance which it got using `Template.instance()`.

 ### TemplateVar.set([template], propertyName, value)

-When set is called every depending reactive function where `TemplateVar.get()` with the same key is called will rerun.
+When the value is changed it will call every depending reactive function where `TemplateVar.get()` with the same `propertyName` was called.